rationalpointofview/rpov/_posts/2016-03-09-mental-model-mathematics-central-limit-theorem.md

 * The base pool distribution can be anything, step/normal, you name it, and it doesn't matter

 * How big of n is big enough ?
-30 is a good number, while 15 is kind of minimum
+30 is a good number, while 15 is stretch minimum.

 This is a simulation of dice roll of 300 times using google spreadsheet, as you can see, the chance of landing of each side ( 1- 6) is equal to 1/6, and roll the dice 300 times, the chance of getting 1 - 6 is even, which is a straight line.